overwatchTO/overwatchto.github.io/join.md

     <div class="col-12 col-md-10 col-xl-8">
       <h2>Register a Team</h2>
       <p>If you have at least three players, you can register a team.
 The rest of your roster will be filled out on Draft Night from the pool of individual signups.
 The maximum team size is 12 players.
 Team registration closes April 27th, 2018.</p>
       <p>Team registration will cost <strong>$240</strong> per team.
-This cost may decrease, depending on the number of teams registered.
-Teams will play 8 matches in Season 1, plus a playoff day for the top four teams.</p>
+This cost may decrease, depending on the number of teams registered.</p>
+      <p>Teams will play 8 matches in Season 1, plus a playoff day for the top four teams.</p>
       <p>Fill out the team registration form <a href="https://goo.gl/forms/Pz7VZoCnSXH6CMRQ2">here</a>.</p>
     </div>
   </div>